 Once you go Black you never go back.
 That said, if you go with the pro version, you’ll stick with it.

-But for all the rest who are unsure or just want to set something up quickly, go with the free edition of Black.
-It has significantly more downloads (at 28k+) but a lot fewer features.
+But for all the rest who are unsure or want to set something up quickly, go with the free edition of Black.
+It has significantly more downloads (at 28k+) but fewer features.
 Hey, it’s free!

 Don’t you think if it’s free your dashboard will be half-baked.
 Not even close!
-Black makes sure you get the most out of it, whether a newbie or an expert.
+Black ensures you get the most out of it, whether a newbie or an expert.

-Argon is a pro React example that stands out with its minimal appearance.
-All the details, search bar and navigability appear distraction-free regardless of the device you use.
+Argon is a professional React example that stands out with its minimal appearance.
+All the details, search bar and navigability appear distraction-free regardless of your device.
 Smartphones and desktops, it’s all OK for Argon.

 Argon includes many tools, widgets, and cards, comes with example pages and supports SASS.

 Quick dashboard fix is oh so happening with Argon.
 It is a template for Bootstrap 4, React and Reactstrap.
 You can create remarkable projects with a basic understanding of the technologies.

 Depending on your pricing, you get at least six months worth of support and updates.

 If you are looking for even more React examples, you should not miss Paper in your life.
 With Bootstrap 4 and Reactstrap base, you know this template is on top of its game in terms of performance and ease of use.

 To make it all sound even more exciting, Paper consists of 160 elements, fifteen plugins and five example pages.